Kadhal Desam: Legacy

 The climax of Kadhal Desam broke a taboo in the Tamil film industry, where a love triangle would be decided with a happy ending.
 Post-success, Abbas revealed that he felt that "Mustafa Mustafa" song catapulted him to stardom and enjoyed a strong female base after Kadhal Desam.
 The success of the film prompted Rahman to collaborate with Kathir again in Kadhalar Dhinam (1999) and Kadhal Virus (2002).
 Out of respect for his first film's director, Abbas made a guest appearance in the latter film.
 The film kicked off a string of youth-based stories in films with Minsara Kanavu and Ullaasam featuring similar story lines.

 In popular culture

 "Kalluri Saalai" and the instrumental theme of the song and flowers falling on the road was parodied in Tamizh Padam 2 (2018).
-The line "Nanban Oruvan Vantha Piragu" in the song "Mustafa Mustafa" inspired the title of a 2024 film.
+The song "Mustafa Mustafa" inspired the title of two films: a 2024 film was based on the lyric "Nanban Oruvan Vantha Piragu" and a 2026 film.